vacp2p/roadmap/content/dst/waku/2024q4-waku-scaling.md

 in response to collaboration with the Waku team's directions and the discoveries we make during the course of this work.

-* fully qualified name: `vac:dst:waku:waku-scaling:filter-lightpush-tests`
+* fully qualified name: `vac:dst:waku:2024q4-waku-scaling:filter-lightpush-tests`
 * owner: Alberto
 * status: Done
 * start-date: 2024/10/18